Qasam-1/lightweight-security/README.md

 # 🛡️ Cybersecurity Mini Projects

 A collection of beginner-friendly cybersecurity projects written in Python.
-Good for learning, practicing, and showcasing on GitHub.

 ---